savvar9991/react-native-animated-charts/README.md

 ### Linear charts

 ### `ChartPathProvider`
-The whole chart's structure has to be wrapped with `ChartProvider`.
+The whole chart's structure has to be wrapped with `ChartPathProvider`.
 It's responsible for data managing and itself does not have a visual impact on the layout.
 Under the hood, it uses context API to simplify manipulation with other components.
 The rule is to use one data series for each wrapper.
 It's important to have it as a separated component because under this component it's possible `useChartData` hook and put `ChartDot` component.
 However, if you don't need those features, you can pass `data` directly to `ChartPath` and drop this wrapper.

 | Prop name       | type       | default / obligatory   | description |